Input

 {% assign acounts_assigned = period.accounts | range:custom.drop.acc %}

-It is important to mention that 'accounts_var' works as a simple way of assigning the accounts to a variable.
-It cannot be combined with more complex assignments, where we could need to include a 'default' selection in the input, or filters like 'include_zeros' or 'minus_1y' for the period or accounts drops.
+It is important to mention that 'accounts_var' works as a simple way of assigning the accounts of the current period to a variable.
+It cannot be combined with other methods on the accounts drop, such as 'include_zeros' or 'minus_1y' on the period.

-In any other situation rather than the example shown above, we should avoid using the 'accounts_var' attribute and create the variable using the 'assign' tag in a following step.
+In any other situation rather than the example shown above, you should avoid using the 'accounts_var' attribute and create the variable using the 'assign' tag in a following step.

 Default attribute

 Another optional attribute is the default attribute.
-It can be used in combination with nearly any type of input tag and it shows a default value.
-Please refer to examples below.
+You can use it in combination with nearly any type of input tag to display a default value.
+Here are some examples:

 currency